AnuragAnalog/Rat-in-a-Maze/README.md

 ## Problem Statement

 There will be a maze of size nxn, with walls at random position with random shape.
-The source will be at the top-left and the destination will be at the bottom-right.
+The source will be at the top left, and the destination will be at the bottom right.
 > Source and Destination Positions can be customized

-The task is to find the cheese with is at the destination from the source.
+The task is to find the cheese which is at the destination from the source.

 **Priority**